Chapter 6 | Assessment

 Proxy contact hours are assigned using a systematic process.
 Your state will provide guidance on what proxy contact hours (if any) you will use for your distance learners; this is not typically a decision that individual teachers or adult education centers make.
 For NRS purposes, the following three models of determining proxy contact hours are acceptable:

-- Clock Time Model—This model can be used with online or standalone software programs that track the time that a student is engaged with the curriculum and that log out students after a predetermined period of inactivity.
-Typically, one hour of time in the program is accepted to be one proxy contact hour.
+- Clock Time Model: This model can be used with online or stand-alone software programs that track the time that a student is engaged with the curriculum and that log out students after a predetermined period of inactivity.
+Typically, one hour of time in the program is accepted as one proxy contact hour.

-- Learner Mastery Model—In this model, the degree to which learners have mastered instructional content is connected to the assignment of proxy contact hours.
+- Learner Mastery Model: In this model, the degree to which learners have mastered instructional content determines the number of proxy contact hours.
 The Learner Mastery Model assigns a fixed number of proxy contact hours based on the learner passing a test on the content of each lesson.
-Students must score at a predetermined level (typically 70%–80%) to earn the credit hours attached to the material.
+Students must score at a predetermined level (typically 70–80 percent) to earn the credit hours attached to the material.

 States are not required to report proxy contact hours to the NRS.
-However, if proxy contact hours are reported, they must be used to determine when it is appropriate to posttest students.
-States that do not use proxy hours must provide information in their distance learning policy that explains how they will make decisions about appropriate posttesting intervals.
+However, if proxy contact hours are reported, they must be used to determine when it is appropriate to post-test students.
+States that do not use proxy contact hours must provide information in their distance learning policy that explains how they will make decisions about appropriate post-testing intervals.

-Getting students to come back to the adult education center for posttesting is one of the major challenges facing distance teachers.
+Getting students to come back to the adult education center for post-testing is one of the major challenges facing distance teachers.
 While remote test administration may resolve transportation issues, other barriers may still exist.
-Students may find it difficult to create time in their schedule to meet this requirement, may have difficulty in getting to the program, may fail to see the importance of testing, may not have a device that allows remote testing, or may be unwilling to meet face-to-face when the majority of their studies occur independently at a distance.
-Yet posttesting is important both for monitoring student progress to guide instruction and for accountability purposes.
+Students might not have time to come in or adequate transportation.
+They might feel unwilling to meet face-to-face due to COVID concerns.
+Even students who are post-testing remotely might feel reluctant.
+They may not see the importance of testing, or they may not have a device or adequate space in their home that allows remote testing.
+Yet post-testing is important both for monitoring student progress to guide instruction and for accountability purposes.